newrelic/oma-resource-center/src/content/docs/oma/value-drivers/customer-experience/use-cases/bottom-of-the-funnel-analysis/README.md

-# Bottom of the Funnel Analysis dashboard instructions
+# Bottom of the funnel analysis

 ![Bottom of the Funnel Analysis example](images/CustomerExperience_BotFunnelAnalysis.png?raw=true "Cx Bottom of the Funnel")

-The Bottom of the Funnel Analysis dashboard measures the user experience during the critical phase of the user's journey, which starts when the user passes a threshold indicating intent to complete an action.
+The bottom of the funnel analysis dashboard measures the user experience during the critical phase of the user's journey, which starts when the user passes a threshold indicating intent to complete an action.
 For example, when a user goes to a cart and initiates checkout.
+To implement the dashboard:

-1. Follow the steps in <docs link> to determine steps in the user journey that you will measure
+1. Follow the steps in the [implementation guide](https://docs.newrelic.com/docs/new-relic-solutions/observability-maturity/customer-experience/bofta-implementation-guide/#establish-current-state) to determine steps in the user journey that you will measure

 2. Download the [dashboard json](botf.json).

 3. Edit botf.json and change ACCOUNT_ID to the account id that you will run most of the queries from.
+Edit the filters.

 4. Import the JSON as a new Dashboard via the main Dashboards menu.
 ![Dashboard import](../images/ImportDashboard.png?raw=true "Dashboard import")

 5. Edit the imported dashboard

-# How the Dashboard is organized
+# Dashboard organization

 The dashboard is organized into sections.
 The four widgets at the top make up the summary data.
 Summary data includes the bottom of the funnel conversion rate, synthetics checks results, and revenue at risk.

-The performance of each step making up the bottom of the funnel follows below.
+The performance of each step making up the bottom of the funnel follows below the summary data.
 Performance data varies depending on the interaction type.
-If the interaction is a PageView, you will capture Core Web Vitals and time to first byte.
-If the interaction is an AjaxRequest, you will capture time to settle and http response code types (successes vs errors).
+* If the interaction is a PageView, you will capture Core Web Vitals and time to first byte.
+* If the interaction is an AjaxRequest, you will capture time to settle and http response code types (successes vs errors).

 # Summary data queries
 Edit the title tile to reflect the bottom of the funnel process shown in the dashboard.